MicrosoftDocs/azure-docs/articles/synapse-analytics/data-explorer/data-explorer-overview.md

 ## Data Explorer pool architecture

 Data Explorer pools implement a scale-out architecture by separating the compute and storage resources.
 This enables you to independently scale each resource and, for example, run multiple read-only computes on the same data.
-Data Explorer pools consist of a set of computes running the engine that is responsible for automatic indexing, compressing, caching, and serving distributed queries.
-They also have a second set of computes running the data management service responsible for background system jobs, and managed and queued data ingestion.
+Data Explorer pools consist of a set of compute resources running the engine that is responsible for automatic indexing, compressing, caching, and serving distributed queries.
+They also have a second set of compute resources running the data management service responsible for background system jobs, and managed and queued data ingestion.
 All data is persisted on managed blob storage accounts using a compressed columnar format.

 Data Explorer pools support a rich ecosystem for ingesting data using connectors, SDKs, REST APIs, and other managed capabilities.
 It offers various ways to consume data for ad hoc queries, reports, dashboards, alerts, REST APIs, and SDKs.